napit-apps/green-agile-guide/index.md

 {: .warning }
 > This website documents the features of the current `Green Agile Guide`.
-The Green Agile Guide is still under construction – but the journey has already begun.
+The Green Agile Guide is still under construction.
+The content may be incomplete or misleading.

 ---